Promo code SPRING2022 will be automatically applied at checkout!

 a list of 38 grams of protein breakfasts

-This example includes quality protein, non-starchy vegetables, fiber, healthy fats, and whole grains to provide a balanced meal and blood sugar stabilization.
+This example includes quality protein, non-starchy vegetables, fiber, healthy fats, and whole grains to provide a balanced meal and glucose stabilization.

 Consuming protein throughout the day is a good idea for many reasons.
-It promotes stable blood sugars, energy levels, and a feeling of fullness and may limit overeating later in the day.
-Adequate protein at meals, especially breakfast, can lower post-meal blood sugar levels.
+It promotes stable glucose, energy levels, and a feeling of fullness and may limit overeating later in the day.
+Adequate protein at meals, especially breakfast, can lower post-meal glucose levels.

 a glass of almonds